 Yes.
 Lysol will kill ants —on contact— but it will never get rid of your odorous house ant ant colonies.
 For the reasons described above, the ant colonies can smell the poison and will stay away, popping up again a few days or weeks later, usually in a different spot inside.

 Eco Friendly Ant Control

 Pesticides can be dangerous.
 Careless or illegal pesticide sprays can be harmful for pollinators, beneficial insects & wildlife.
 Support small, local organic farms to reduce the demand for large-volume industrial agricultural pesticide sprays.
 Suffering ants for one more year might not reduce pesticide pollution in the way we think, especially if we choose Pest & Pollinator, or follow the steps below:

 Residential ant exterminators put a tiny fraction of the pesticides outside that conventional farmers do.
 That said, common professional ant foundation sprays can be more hazardous to honeybees than chemicals that farmers use.
 They’re designed to work on ants & termites, which live in colonies like honeybees do.

 If you cannot avoid having your home exterior sprayed for ants, it is paramount your ant exterminator avoids spraying near any flowers in order to protect honeybees and other pollinators.

-Professional grade gel baits can control an entire interior odorous house ant with one well-timed application of less than a gram of gel.
-That 1 gram droplet of bait formulation, usually contains just 0.05% active ingredient — a minuscule amount.
+Professional grade baits can control sugar ants with one well-timed application of less than a gram of gel.
+Although you may need a natural or organic chemical — it is a minuscule amount.

 The bait is applied into a crevice behind your baseboard, or into the kitchen sink plumbing void.
 So kids, pets, honeybees and pollinators will never be exposed.
 But the ants will happily bring it back to their larvae nested in your wall voids.
 Then they’ll “baby-bird” it back to the adults, and effectively control the interior colony.